-What is Cloud Email Security?
+What is Forcepoint Email Security Cloud?

-Cloud Email Security is a service that filters all your inbound and outbound Internet email (that is, email that is outside of your company's internal domain).
+Forcepoint Email Security Cloud is a service that filters all your inbound and outbound Internet email (that is, email that is outside of your company's internal domain).
 It scans inbound email before it reaches your network and filters out unwanted messages based on a policy defined by your email administrator.

-Typically Cloud Email Security is used to filter out email containing viruses and spam, although it is also able to block other types of content, such as messages with movie or executable file attachments and messages containing obscene or other inappropriate words or phrases.
+Typically the cloud service is used to filter out email containing viruses and spam, although it is also able to block other types of content, such as messages with movie or executable file attachments and messages containing obscene or other inappropriate words or phrases.